zhaoyulou/zhaoyulou.github.io/_portfolio/portfolio-7.md

 ---
-title: "Research on the Transparent Electrodes and Coupling Layers in Efficient and Stable Four-terminal Perovskite Tandem Solar Cells  "
+title: "Evaluation of the Underwater Stability of Encapsulated Perovskite Solar Cells"
 collection: portfolio
 ---

-Research on the Transparent Electrodes and Coupling Layers in Efficient and Stable Four-terminal Perovskite Tandem Solar Cells
+Evaluation of the Underwater Stability of Encapsulated Perovskite Solar Cells
+Wuhan, China
+03/2023-05/2023